buyekeobare/what-happens-when/README.rst

 The algorithm consists of two stages: tokenization and tree construction.

+* **Tokenization:** In this stage, the HTML document is parsed into a pattern of tokens.
+Each token represents an element of the HTML, such as attributes, tags, and text.
+This process allows the parser to identify and categorize different parts of the document.

 **Actions when the parsing is finished**

 The browser begins fetching external resources linked to the page (CSS, images,